mattpeebles/tabby/README.md

 			})
 })
 ```
--Allows user to post new entries to their journal
+- Allows user to post new entries to their journal
--Only requires a valid link, all other schema requirements are provided on the backend
+- Only requires a valid link, all other schema requirements are provided on the backend
--URL scraper grabs title and main image of link
+- URL scraper grabs title and main image of link
--Expiry date is calculated based off of user priority expiry
+- Expiry date is calculated based off of user priority expiry
--Requires user to be signed in
+- Requires user to be signed in

+##### Put
 ```javascript
 entryRouter.put('/:entryId', (req, res) => {